samvbeckmann/samvbeckmann.github.io/_posts/2016-08-08-markdown-test.md

 # Heading 1

+Some text under the heading.

 ## Heading 2

+Some text under the heading.

 ### Heading 3

+Some text under the heading.

 #### Heading 4

+Some text under the heading.

 ##### Heading 5

+Some text under the heading.

 ###### Heading 6

+Some text under the heading.

 > This is a quote with **bold** and _italics_ and _**both**_.